numersoz/analytics_journal/README.md

 Collection of different topics in data science & computational methods and their implementation examples.

 These serves as my notes towards general analytics applications, to be used as quick reference guide.
-ChatGPT has been used to enhance the code to ensure high quality content in some cases.
+LLMs have used to enhance the code to ensure high quality content in some cases.

 ## Virtual Environment